jatofg/nawa/README.md

-**v0.5 is here!** Apart from various bug fixes, it uses an entirely new, modular request handler which paves the way for planned new features (direct use of HTTP instead of FastCGI, hot swapping of apps, multiple request handling functions) and additionally allows to use NAWA as a library (tutorial coming soon).
+**v0.5 is here!** Apart from various bug fixes, it uses an entirely new, modular request handler which paves the way for planned new features (direct use of HTTP instead of FastCGI, hot swapping of apps, multiple request handling functions) and additionally allows to use NAWA as a library.
 Building and development is now easier, as the FastCGI library does not need to be built separately anymore, and its headers are not required anymore for app development.
 CMake 3.13 is now required.